Family Party: 30 Great Games Obstacle Arcade

-Family Party: 30 Great Games Obstacle Arcade (Note: Known in Japan as Simple Series for Wii U Vol.1: The Family Party (SIMPLEシリーズ for Wii U Vol.1 THE ファミリーパーティー)) is a 2012 party video game developed by Art Co., Ltd and published by D3 Publisher for the Wii U. It is part of Simple series, and one of the few games in the series to be localized outside of Japan.
+Family Party: 30 Great Games Obstacle Arcade (Note: Known in Japan as Simple Series for Wii U Vol.1: The Family Party (SIMPLEシリーズ for Wii U Vol.1 THE ファミリーパーティー)) is a 2012 party video game developed by Art Co., Ltd. and published by D3 Publisher in the United States and Japan, and Namco Bandai Games in Europe for the Wii U. It is part of Simple series, and one of the few games in the series to be localized outside of Japan.
 The game was released in November 2012 for the PAL region, and in December for North America and Japan.

 The game was panned by critics and currently holds the lowest score of any video game on review aggregator Metacritic.

 Gameplay

 There are two modes of playing the minigames available: Challenge Mode and Freeplay Mode.
 Challenge Mode has players compete in five set Wii Remote games based on the world selected at the start, with five randomly chosen Wii U GamePad games in between.
 Up to four people (with CPUs to make sure that there are always four players) can play at once to try to beat a set score and unlock more characters and minigames to play in Freeplay Mode.
 In Freeplay Mode, up to 10 of the minigames can be chosen, regardless of whether they use the GamePad or the Wii Remotes, to be played in a set order with up to four people (with CPUs to keep the number of players at four, if necessary) with no restrictions or scores to beat.

 Despite the title, there are 35 minigames in total.
 They are spread around five different worlds, with each world having five Wii Remote games and two games that use the Wii U GamePad.